Keep reading for more details regarding:

 - Sydney, Central Coast, Blue Mountains, Wollongong, and Newcastle are the most popular cities in New South Wales.

 - The most popular languages in New South Wales are English, Mandarin, Arabic, and Vietnamese.

-- List of licensed bookmakers NSW use include Unibet, Bet365, Ladbrokes, Sportsbet, Palmerbet, WinnersBet, Pointsbet, Neds, Betway, and Betdogs.
+- The list of licensed bookmakers NSW use includes Unibet, Bet365, Ladbrokes, Sportsbet, Palmerbet, WinnersBet, Pointsbet, Neds, Betway, and Betdogs.

-- Online payment methods available at NSW bookies are debit cards, E-wallets, cryptocurrency, PayPal, and Paysafecard.
+- Online payment methods available at NSW bookies are debit cards, E-wallets, cryptocurrency, and Paysafecard.

 - The following are popular sports in New South Wales: netball, tennis, soccer, cricket, and Australian rules football.

 - Popular sports events and competitions in New South Wales include the Medibank International Tennis Tournament, State of Origin, Sydney to Hobart Yacht Race, and the City to Surf.